Ajay-2005/node/doc/api/esm.md

 ## Built-in modules

 > **Note:** When importing built-in modules via ESM , the module is fully evaluated at import time, and all properties are populated immediately.
-This can make initial imports slightly slower compared to CommonJS, which evaluates lazily.
+This can make initial imports slightly slower compared to CommonJS, where the module body is still evaluated eagerly but some built-in properties are only initialized when first accessed.

 [Built-in modules][] provide named exports of their public API.
 A default export is also provided which is the value of the CommonJS exports.